KevinGastelum/MyDataEngineering/01._AWS_DataEngineeringProject/README.md

 ### AWS Glue Setup with AWS Athena

-Set up AWS Glue to automatically discover when S3 bucket has new data and keep the catalog up to date.
+Set AWS Glue to automatically discover when S3 bucket has new data and keep the catalog up to date.

 <img src="images\AWS_glue.png">